 Oh, the TF/SIM cover – that has a rubber seal inside and does not need a tool to open – that’s a good idea.
 It is also long nough inside to handle a pair of SIMs AND a TF card all at the same time – handy if the 128GB of internal storage isn’t enough for you while simultaneously using up to 2 SIMs.

 On the BOTTOM, a rubber seal underneath which are a 3.5mm headphone jack and a USB-C power connector.
 The TOP has nothing on it.

-The BACK of the Doogee S96 Pro is probably the most impressive visual aspect of this chunky phone and has 4 cameras and 8 LEDs (I assume 4 of those are IR for the night vision – which certainly check out to be bright on test).
+The BACK of the Doogee S96 Pro is probably the most impressive visual aspect of this chunky phone and has 4 cameras and 8 LEDs (4 of those are IR for the night vision – the others for flash – and they certainly check out to be bright on test).
 The back also contains two small holes which I’m assuming are for sound output, an IP-68 embossed message and a similarly embossed NFC message along with a Doogee logo.
-At the very bottom is a fixing for a small provided lanyard for those who like using such things.
+At the very bottom is a fixing for a small provided lanyard for those who like using such things (handy for underwater use).

 The front is all screen and the tiny front camera at the top along with a slot for the microphone.
 The whole thing looks and feels rugged and a little bulky to go with it.